TheArkive/ahk-pi/README.md

 ## fancy Ahk2Exe Handler

 The fancy Ahk2Exe Handler simply gives you a small interface to choose your selected base file (.bin, .exe, .dll) for compiling, as well as a quick means to determine the output EXE name.
+Once you select the base file to use it assigns a default output EXE.
+You can then customize the output EXE if desired.

 After you click "Compile" from the context menu, you will see the following window:

 ![](/images/ahk-pi7.png)

 Filter 32-bit, 64-bit, or all with the drop-down menu.
-The filter remembers your last selection.
+The filter remembers your last selection for AutoHotkey_H.
 Double-click the list to move quickly, or single-click to customize the output EXE in the edit box below.

 After you have made your selection, the Ahk2Exe window will open up with all selected options pre-filled.
 Also, if you have an `.ico` file named the same as your `.ahk` script, then the icon selection will be auto-filled as well.